 What is Keyword Optimization?

 Keyword optimization is the process of optimizing a webpage for targeted keywords.
-It is a structured process that can effectively increase the relevance of a webpage to a specific search query.
-Essentially, the keywords that you use to optimize the pages of your site are the words and phrases that the search engine crawlers will use to catalog and index the site.
+Done right, it can actually increase the relevance of a web page to a specific search query.

 The Role of Semantic Search